 We highly recommend the construction of a business plan.
 This plan assists you with explaining your idea/product/service to other organizations in addition to providing a great foundation for you as a business owner.

-Many entities such as the County or a traditional lender will require the submission of a business plan to receive financing or assistance.
+Many entities such as the Caledonia EDA, Houston County EDA, or a traditional lender will require the submission of a business plan to receive financing or assistance.

 There are no requirements (for brevity or lengthiness).
 Ultimately the business plan strives to convey where your business is now, and your plans for how to take it where you see the future heading.